MarolaSA/data-analyst-marola/The_City_of_Vancouver/README.md

 ### ***Data Wrangling Description***

-For this purpose, the Glue Databrew AWS service will be used to prepare the dataset.;
+For this purpose, the Glue Databrew AWS service will be used to prepare the dataset.

 ### ***Goal***